manimino/criu-rogue/README.md

 ### About Rogue

 † Some versions of Rogue later added a save feature, but the typical Rogue on Ubuntu / Debian doesn't have one.
-Instead it has a sort of pause feature.
-You can "save", but the save file is deleted when you load it.
+Technically you can "save", but the save file is deleted when you load it.
 There's also protection against copying the file: it checks if the inode has changed.
 This is not easy to circumvent.
 You'd have to change the source code, hex-edit the save file, or do some low-level hacking on your filesystem.
-Snapshotting is nicer; it'll work on this, and on many other problems too.
+So snapshotting is definitely the way to go.

 If you haven't played Rogue before, start with the [manual](docs/rogue-manual.pdf).
 To learn strategies, consult the [tables](docs/tables.md) and [tips](docs/tips.md) pages.
 Or consult the [source code](https://salsa.debian.org/ucko/bsdgames-nonfree/-/tree/master) itself.